 3. Shallower depth of field in harsh light

-If you’re unsure where to start, a Variable ND is the easiest way to learn as you experiment, because it offers multiple options in one filter.
+If you’re unsure where to start, a Variable ND is the easiest way to learn as you play around with the different f-stops.
+It offers multiple options in one filter.

 Perhaps the most incredible benefit of ND filters is that they let you shoot so much more.
-Armed with an ND filter you’ll no longer be restricted to shoot during the golden hours around sunrise and sunset.
-Grab an ND filter and shoot more in brighter light.
+Armed with an ND filter you’ll no longer be restricted to shooting during the golden hours around sunrise and sunset.

 Discover Urth’s collection of ND filters and get creative in different types of light.